michael0401/boxspringjs/API.md

 __save(callback)__

-*Save the contents of a document object to the server.
+*Save the contents of a document object to the server.*

 __retrieve(callback)__

 #####Alias: __create(callback)__

-*Read the contents of a document from the server, and update the document object with it.
+*Read the contents of a document from the server, and update the document object with it.*

-####Example

 	var mydoc = mydb.doc('my-doc').retrieve(function(err, response) {
 		if (err) {